manwar/perlweeklychallenge-club/challenge-186/james-smith/README.md

 off the wall!
 We loop through one array and shift off the other

-As we are golfing we try and avoid new variables, we can therefore reuse/abuse `@_` (if we are careful)...

-This is the reason for `local` which stops are changes affecting the loop variable outside the function call.
+As we are golfing we try and avoid new variables, we can therefore reuse/abuse `@_` (if we are careful)... this is the reason for `local` which stops our changes affecting the loop variable outside the function call.

 Not only does using `@_` avoid using `my` when we loop through the array as we `shift` off the first entry we can use the bare `shift` as it assumes that the